beatgammit/artichoke/README.md

 **Static**

-Simple static file handler that always ends the response.
+Simple static file handler that ends the response only if the file exists, or there is an error reading the file.
+This means that it is possible for subsequent Middleware to get called after Static.

     func Static(root) Middleware